jaredbwasserman/drift/README.md

    1. Item models have incorrect size after scaling CollectionsJournal
 1. Frames with tabs move from hotkey when on other tab
 1. ColorPickerFrame moves when it's not supposed to
-1. TimeManagerFrame and TalkingHeadFrame do not move depending on addons loaded
+1. Some frames do not move depending on addons loaded
+   1. TimeManagerFrame
+   1. TalkingHeadFrame
+   1. PlayerChoiceFrame (seems to only break right after login)
 1. Some frames do not reset position after Reset Frames is invoked
    1. Game Menu / Main Menu
    1. System